REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

 In determining the EBIP bonus declared to each participant, the ERCC considers the overall business performance, individual job responsibilities, performance and contribution, as well as the relevant market remuneration benchmarks.

-Details of the Share Plans as well as awards granted under the Share Plans are given in the Share Plans section of the Directors' Statement on pages 129 to 131 and the Equity Compensation Benefits section of the Notes to the FY 2018 Financial Statements on pages 212 to 217.
+Details of the Share Plans as well as awards granted under the Share Plans are given in the Share Plans section of the Directors' Statement on pages 149 to 152 of this Annual Report and the Equity Compensation Benefits section of the Notes to the FY 2019 Financial Statements on pages 231 to 236 of this Annual Report.

 CapitaLand Performance Share Plan 2010

 In FY 2019, the ERCC granted awards which are conditional on targets set for a three-year performance period.
 A specified number of shares will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.